SmartBear/zephyr-for-jira-examples/pytest-example/README.md

 # Pytest Integration Example

-This is an example project that demonstrates how to configure pytest to generate the JUnit XML results file required for uploading test results to Zephyr Scale or Zephyr Squad.
+This is an example project that demonstrates how to configure pytest to generate the JUnit XML results file required for uploading test results to Zephyr or Zephyr Essential.

 ### Configuration

 No configuration is required beforehand.
-Check the section below to see how to execute tests and upload the test results to Zephyr Scale or Zephyr Squad.
+Check the section below to see how to execute tests and upload the test results to Zephyr.

-## Executing tests and uploading results to Zephyr Scale or Zephyr Squad
+## Executing tests and uploading results to Zephyr

 In order to instruct pytest to generate the JUnit XML results file, all that is required is to execute the tests with `--junitxml` parameter followed by the xml file name.
 Here is an example: